CCQC/Quax/README.md

 make export
 ```

+The above will produce a file of the form `libint-*.tgz`, containing your custom Libint library that needs to be compiled.

 ### Compiling Libint
 Now, given a Libint tarball which supports the desired maximum angular momentum and derivative order,
 we need to unpack the library, `cd` into it, and `mkdir PREFIX` where the headers and static library will be stored.